For Volta Inc. [VLTA], Analyst sees a drop to $2. What next?

 Media (Behavior and Commerce) Revenue Increased 73% Year-over-Year to $6.1 million.

-The results of the trading session contributed to over 2728056 shares changing hands.
-Over the past one week, the price volatility of Volta Inc. stands at 9.90% while the volatility over the past one month is 10.51%.

-The market cap for VLTA stock reached $410.53 million, with 162.25 million shares outstanding and 112.59 million shares in the current float.
-Compared to the average trading volume of 3.89M shares, VLTA reached a trading volume of 2728056 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 3.79M shares, VLTA reached a trading volume of 3271857 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about Volta Inc. [VLTA]?